terraform-ibm-modules/terraform-ibm-base-ocp-vpc/update/migration.md

     You should see in-place updates to names.
 No resources should be set to be destroyed or re-created.
 1. Click **Apply plan**.

-    If the job is successful, follow the steps in [Clean up](#clean-up).
-If the job fails, see [Reverting changes](#revert-schematics-changes).

 ### Revert Schematics Changes

-If the script fails, run the script again with the `-z` option to undo the changes.
-The script uses the `revert.json` file that was created when you ran the script without the `-z` option.
+Once the resources have been successfully moved, you can undo the changes by running the script again with the `-z` option.

 ```sh
 bash tf_state_migration_schematics.sh -z